VIN-y/MissChanger/README.md

 Assembly steps are in the "STLs" folder.

+The BOM only includes parts that are specific to this tool changer; and it is current a work-in-progress.

 ## Software

 This project use the same [toolchanger extension](https://github.com/viesturz/klipper-toolchanger/) and Klipper setup as [tapchanger](https://github.com/viesturz/tapchanger/).